CURRENT MONEY SCAMS YOU NEED TO KNOW ABOUT

 Vishing – a verbal form of phishing; using Voice over Internet Protocol (VoIP), calls are made through a computer rather than a phone line and appear to come from a trusted source.

 Smishing – a text-message form of phishing.
 Scammers will send a text message (SMS) that appears to be legitimate.
-Members are directed to click on the link in the text, which leads them to a phishing website that looks like the legitimate source.
+People are directed to click on the link in the text, which leads them to a phishing website that looks like the legitimate source.

 Scammers can do a good job of making things look legitimate.
 Keep this in mind if you get an email, text, letter, or call that requires you to do something.
 Hop onto Google and check for any information confirming its validity.
 If the IRS texts you requesting additional information, a quick search reveals this to be a scam.
 (Note: the IRS will never contact you via text or social media and ask for information.
 In fact, their first point of contact is almost always via mail.)